-The purpose of the study is to evaluate the feasibility and therapeutic effects of a 12-week telehealth delivered environmental enrichment program, compared to lifestyle guidance, for young stroke survivors experiencing cognitive impairments.
-Environmental enrichment has demonstrated neural and clinical benefits in animal models with an induced stroke.
-However, the extent to which environmental enrichment positively impacts on clinical function, particularly cognition, in young stroke survivors has not been investigated.
-Here, we aim to determine whether the effects of telehealth-delivered environmental enrichment compared to lifestyle guidance on cognition in young stroke survivors.
+The purpose of the study is to evaluate the feasibility and therapeutic effects of a 12-week telehealth delivered environmental enrichment program, compared to lifestyle guidance, on cognitive function in young stroke survivors.
+Environmental enrichment has been shown to have a positive impact on the brain and functional capacity previously.
+However, the extent to which environmental enrichment positively impacts functional capacity, particularly cognition, in young stroke survivors has not been investigated.
+Here, we aim to determine the feasability of an online environmental enrichment program compared to lifestyle guidance on cognition in young stroke survivors.